ColinKennedy/USD-Cookbook/concepts/bound_material_test/README.md

 The good news though is that the pseudo-code itself is fine, as long as you're willing to write it out.
 Which is what this project is for.

+Quick last note: it looks like `pxr::UsdShadeMaterial::AllPurpose` was moved to `pxr::UsdShadeTokens->allPurpose`?
+Not totally sure if that's correct.

 ## See Also
 USD ships with a command-line python module called "complianceChecker"